mkoodun/PREDICTING-AIRLINE-CUSTOMER-BUYING-BEHAVIOUR/README.md

 # PREDICTING-AIRLINE-CUSTOMER-BUYING-BEHAVIOUR

-Developping a predictive model to determine the likelihood that a customer will complete a booking for a holiday.
+Developing a predictive model using **Machine Learning** to determine the likelihood that a customer will complete a booking for a holiday.

 ## Overview